• Skip to primary navigation

 Korean Honey Pastry (약과 Yakgwa or Yakwa)

-Posted:3/07/201142 Comments
+Posted:3/07/201144 Comments

 Recipe Print

 Yakgwa (약과) or Yakwa is a traditional Korean sweet pastry or cookie that is rich with flavors of ginger and honey.
-Yakgwa was my most favorite snack growing up and I tasted hundreds of Yakgwa in my life but I have never tasted one that is as light and flavorful as this one.
+Yakgwa was my favorite snack growing up and I tasted hundreds of Yakgwa in my life but I have never tasted one that is as light and flavorful as this one.

 Yakgwa stacked in traditional Korean wooden bowl